Which school do you want to support?

 Very few children actually take the NAEP tests.

 Only a few hundred thousand children actually take the NAEP tests.
 These are not the tests that all students are required to take each year.
 (Those are called the CAASPP, or the "Smarter Balanced" tests.)
 NAEP is separate, and its purpose is purely statistical.
 Designed to be consistent from place to place and from year to year, it evaluates how well students know the basic academic content associated with their grade level.
-Scores on NAEP, though imperfect, enable researchers and policymakers to monitor the overall education system, comparing student achievement between years, states, grades, and student "subgroups" (for example by race, ethnicity, or socioeconomic factors like family income).
+Scores on NAEP, though imperfect, enable researchers and policymakers to monitor the overall education system, comparing student achievement between years, states, grades, and student subgroups (for example by race, ethnicity, or socioeconomic factors like family income).

 NAEP scores don't tend to change quickly.
-Frankly, almost nothing in the education system changes quickly — and this is a recurring theme of Ed100.org.
-Each year, scores bump up or down a point or two, but the best predictor of next year's score tends to be last year's score.
+Frankly, almost nothing in the education system changes quickly.
+Scores bump up or down a point or two, but the best predictor of next year's score tends to be last year's score.
 It makes sense, right?
 The education system is like an armada of giant ships, each rowed by thousands of little oars.
 Each year the people rowing have a lot in common with those who rowed the year before.
-The underlying currents surrounding a school community tend to change slowly, too.
-Books and tools might change a little.
-Teachers evolve their lessons, or move, or retire, or shift grades.
-But on the whole, change tends to happen slowly in each school system.

 Perhaps these tests aren’t quite fair to California students.
 For example, administration of the test may vary a little by state.
 Some states provide extra testing time to English learners.
 Texas, for example, doesn't make students take the test if they are so new to English that they would bomb it.
 These small differences in administration probably matter a bit; small differences in state scores shouldn't be taken too seriously.
 Also, maybe the rule of thumb is wrong.
 Maybe ten points of difference on a NAEP test isn't equivalent to a year, but more like nine months.
 Or six.
 Anyway, tests don’t tell the whole story, right?
-There are many ways to measure Success.
+There are many ways to measure success.

 Does it matter if California children start off slowly, one might ask, so long as they catch up later?
 Unfortunately, most don’t.
 For many years, research has shown that children not reading at grade level by the end of third grade are at serious risk of never graduating from high school.